lesterchan/wp-polls/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 2.68
+* NEW: Support WordPress MultiSite Network Activation
+* NEW: Uses native WordPress uninstall.php
+* NEW: Show shortcode in success message after creating a poll
+* NEW: Checks and ensure that Poll Question and Poll Answers are not empty

 ### Version 2.67
 * NEW: Use POST for View Results and Vote link